pudly/schmopera-hugo/content/articles/if-opera-characters-went-to-the-opera.md

 categories = "Humour"
 date = "2015-01-13T15:11:00-05:00"
 lastmod = "2015-04-11T23:25:00-04:00"
-publishDate = "2015-01-13T15:11:00-05:00"
-slug = "if-opera-characters-went-to-the-opera"
-title = "If opera characters went to the opera"
+preamble = "<p>\n\tIt's time for some beautifully nerdy, utterly hypothetical, and completely meta musings.
+Sure, the next few paragraphs won't really contain any practically useful information, but it's hard to stop me once I've gotten on the character-deconstruction-train that is dramaturgy.
+It's my favourite pastime, and now I'm sharing it with you.
+I present to you all the following hypothetical: if opera characters went to the opera, what would they see?\n</p>" publishDate = "2015-01-13T15:11:00-05:00" short_description = "It’s time for some beautifully nerdy, utterly hypothetical, and completely meta musings.
+Sure, the next few paragraphs won’t really contain any practically useful information, but it’s hard to stop me once I’ve gotten on the character-deconstruction-train that is dramaturgy.
+It’s my favourite pastime, and now I’m sharing it with you.
+I present to you all the following hypothetical: if opera characters went to the opera, what would they see?
+Photo: Werther after a really bad night at the opera." slug = "if-opera-characters-went-to-the-opera" title = "If opera characters went to the opera"
 +++